K\"all\'en-Lehmann Spectral Representation of the Scalar SU(2) Glueball: Summary and Conclusion

 \section{Summary and Conclusion}

 In this work we discuss the computation of the K\"all\'en-Lehmann spectral density function $\rho$ from two point correlation functions $G(p^2)$ that can have a (divergent) polynomial part.
 The extraction of the finite part of $G(p^2)$ that is associated with $\rho$ requires the subtraction of that polynomial part.
 To avoid doing the subtraction directly on the numerical data, an operation that can be cumbersome and a source of large uncertainties, we consider the Schwinger function $C(\tau)$ instead of $G(p^2)$.
 Once the Schwinger function has been calculated from $G(p^2)$, subtractions are performed simply by removing the data point $C(0)$.
 The spectral density is then obtained by taking the inverse Laplace transform of $C(\tau)$ for $\tau > 0$.
-Further, the inversion method as described in \cite{Dudal:2019gvn}, that does not constrain $\rho$, is compared with the reformulation of the problem imposing a positive $\rho$, that relies on the non-negative least square method to perform the inversion.
+For this inverse Laplace transform, the inversion method as described in \cite{Dudal:2019gvn}, that does not constrain $\rho$, was compared with a reformulation of the method that relies on a non-negative least square solver to impose a positive $\rho$.

 The numerical method was first tested on mock data from a given spectral density.
 The test followed the same rules as used in the original maximum entropy method inversion paper \cite{Asakawa:2000tr}, with similar results.